hrgui/vite-platform-extensions-playground/README.md

 PLATFORM=ps4 npm run dev
 ```

-Now the app will only import files just for ps4.
+Now the app will prioritize imports that are for ps4, and fallback to the default variant if it is not available.

 # Why do this?

-This allows ways to have 1 app, or a package that can be tailored for different devices.
+This allows ways to have 1 app, or a package that can be tailored for different devices, without needing to have a package per each device type.
+That doesn't scale.

-The non-prefixed variant is the default variant, while the prefixed variant is the non-default variant.